Julia-Wagner/PipeTracker/README.md

    - Go to the *Deploy tab* and connect your GitHub repository
    - Click on *Deploy Branch* at the bottom of the page

+## **Forking**
+By forking, a copy of the project can be made in GitHub.
+The steps to fork this repository are:
+1. Log in to your GitHub account and navigate to [the PipeTracker repository](https://github.com/Julia-Wagner/PipeTracker).
+2. Click the **Fork** button on the top right of the repository.
+3. You can now open the forked copy of this project as your own repository.
+4. Follow the above steps to work on the project.

 # **Technologies, Libraries and Frameworks**

 ## **Tailwind**